HANDCRAFTED HISTORY

 Conclusions if you want to sport a straw hat yourself:

 Go for a hat made with natural straw, such as those mentioned above.
-Handwoven in one piece, or made out of braided tapes sewn together depending on what you can find (avoid the obviously machine-stitched ones).
-Pick a shape that fits in with the period you would like to reenact, and don’t decorate it overmuch.
-Use your hat outdoors as a nice shade from the sun, but replace it with a smarter looking hat or veil/hairdo during winter and indoor festivities.
+Handwoven in one piece, or made out of braided tapes sewn together depending on what you can find.
+Pick a shape that fits in with the period you would like to reenact, and don’t decorate it over much.
+Use your hat outdoors as a nice shade from the sun, but replace it with a smarter-looking hat or veil/hairdo during winter and indoor festivities.

-Early 15th c Les Tres Riches Heures de Duc de Berry
+Early 15th c Les Tres Riches Heures de Duc de Berry, round crown hat.

 Some practical tips from this very experienced hat-wearer: